 Operation Encompass will ensure that the Key Adult (Nazya Ghalib) or the Deputy Key Adult (Holly Page) is informed the next morning that there has been a domestic incident or if a child has been reported missing.
 This means that the Key Adult or the Deputy Key Adult can ensure that the child is supported whilst they are in school.

-Nazya Ghalib and Debbie Seagrove have undertaken Safer Recruitment training.
+Nazya Ghalib, Michael Vincent, and Emma Crabb have undertaken Safer Recruitment training.
 We follow the procedures when recruiting any new member of staff including volunteers.

 All members of staff including volunteers have DBS checks before they begin at the school.